Creating a flow definition in NiFi

 You can create and download flow definitions starting with version 1.11 of Apache NiFi.
 Cloudera provides the following Apache NiFi based products:

 - HDF 3.5

 Cloudera recommends that you develop your flow definitions using CDP Data Hub Flow Management clusters.
-For more information on how to set up a managed and secured Flow Management cluster in CDP Public Cloud, see Creating Your First Flow Management Cluster.
+For more information on how to set up a managed and secured Flow Management cluster in CDP Public Cloud, see Setting up your Flow Management cluster.

-For more information on planning and preparing your NiFi flows for Cloudera DataFlow, see Best Practices for Flow Definition Development.
+For more information on planning and preparing your NiFi flows for Cloudera DataFlow, see Best Practices for Developing Flow Definitions.